jprk8/cv-resume/README.md

 CV/Resume application built using vite and react. <br>
 This project's main focus is to build components using react. <br>
-Improved understanding of states and props to maniuplate data.
+Improved understanding of states and props to manipulate data.

 [View Page](https://cv-resume-7cn.pages.dev/)